 But what do you do if you’ve set up a password for a page, but it’s still allowing access without a password? here’s some basic troubleshooting tips.
 This is aimed primarily at developers as it’s most likely to affect custom themes.

-- Simple things first.
 Try opening the page in an incognito window to avoid any browser caching or chances of being logged in.
 Alternatively, try a different browser or device.

 If you have a caching plugin, make sure you do a full cache clear.
 This is unlikely to be the cause, but we’ve seen some strange errors caused by caching plugins over the years, and it can’t do any harm.
 If you are running Cloudflare, also clear the cache over there.
 Alternatively, disable caching plugins temporarily to 100% ensure that cache is not affecting your page.

 This is the most important part to check – your page must have